mjeronimo/carma2/README.md

 * System Controller
     * A Lifecycle Manager that manages the state of the CARMA nodes (lifecycle nodes), initiating state transitions
-    * Monitors bonds with the managed nodes, can detect lack of heartbeat and initialize restarted nodes
-        * The launch system restarts the nodes, based on "respawn" setting
     * Messages (such as SHUTDOWN) can be sent manually via a command-line program
     * System alert capable